“Is Naples safe?” When you have spent a lot of time in Naples, it is easy to answer that question with a resounding yes.

 Naples has a few bad titles.
 It has been nicknamed the murder capital of Europe.
 It’s considered as being Italy’s most dangerous city.

 The sheer mention of Naples is synonymous with the Mafia.
 Does that mean that all Naples residents are gun-wielding Mafia crime bosses?
-Don’t make me laugh!
+Far from it.

 Living in Naples